International Internship Information

 Where in the world can I go?

 Independent Internships: Students regularly secure internships through their job/company connections, family connections, job postings, etc. Students can decide if they would like to earn academic credit for the experience.
-Enrollment will record the internship/country on UA's transcript and also allows students to receive scholarships/funding if awarded.
+Enrollment will typically record the internship/country on UA's transcript and also allows students to receive scholarships/funding if awarded.
 See Academics for credit options and requirements.

 There are several options for earning academic credit for your international internship